 Porto Moniz for pretty pools

-This northwesterly town is most famous for its natural swimming pool complexes.
-Their popularity means there are several restaurants and accommodation options in this small coastal village so it could be a useful place to stay if you don’t need much more to keep you entertained.
+This small, northwesterly coastal town is most famous for its natural swimming pool complexes.
+Their popularity means there are several restaurants and accommodation options in Porto Moniz so it could be a useful place to stay if you don’t need much more to keep you entertained.

 You can get to Porto Moniz by bus but the journey is long and unless you’re happy to stay put once you’re there, it would be best to have a car to give you some freedom.